header pic header text

 All too often we are distracted by the shiny, sparkling trinkets of the moment and we completely lose sight of That Which is really important.

-It is abhorrent that over 2800 people were killed during the September 11th terrorist attacks, but that is actually less that half the number of people than die due to "normal" causes in the US every day.
+It is abhorrent that over 2800 people were killed during the September 11th terrorist attacks, but that is actually less that half the number of people than die due to "normal" causes in the US every day, year after year.

 Shouldn't we honor every life, all of Life?